Seal of Approval: collapse

 Relationship with data.table

-At the C-level, collapse took much inspiration from data.table, and leverages some of its core algorithms like radixsort, while adding significant statistical functionality and new algorithms within a class-agnostic programming framework that seamslessly supports data.table.
-Notably, collapse::qDT() is a highly efficient anything to data.table converter, and all manipulation functions in collapse, if passed data.table’s, return valid data.table’s, allowing for subsequent reference operations (:=).
+At the C-level, collapse took much inspiration from data.table, and leverages some of its core algorithms like radixsort, while adding significant statistical functionality and new algorithms within a class-agnostic programming framework that seamlessly supports data.table.
+Notably, collapse::qDT() is a highly efficient anything to data.table converter, and all manipulation functions in collapse return a valid data.table object when a data.table is passed, enabling subsequent reference operations (:=).

 It is highly and interactively configurable.
 A navigable internal documentation/overview facilitates its use.